Translate Portuguese video to Spanish | HeyGen AI

 Can I choose different Spanish dialects for my translated video?

 Yes.
 You can select Spain Spanish or Latin American Spanish depending on your audience.
-Choosing the right dialect helps your narration feel culturally accurate for viewers in Mexico, Colombia, Argentina, and Spanish-speaking communities across the US.
+Choosing the right dialect helps your narration feel culturally accurate for viewers in Mexico, Colombia, Argentina, and Spanish-speaking communities across the United States.

 Can I choose different Spanish dialects for my translated video?